Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 [Pixijs][pixijs] is a JavaScript framework, which renders 2d [WebGL][webgl] fast graphic with canvas fallback.
 We decided to use this library, because since it supports [Spine][spine] animations, it is the easiest solution to combine it with our animated cat.

-This is how rendering basic stage and background looks in Pixi.js:
+This is how rendering the basic stage and background looks in Pixi.js:

 {% highlight js %}
 //get canvas element